TOV-Protocol/TOVProtocol/README.md

 Measuring in UD allows us to compare goods across economic zones, i.e. economies that deal with different currencies.
 The value an artist provides measured in UD<sub>`MUSIC`</sub> can be compared to the value a software developer provides in UD<sub>`GITHUB`</sub>

 ### <span id="web-of-trust">Web Of Trust</span>
 >A network state is a highly aligned online community with a capacity for collective action that crowdfunds territory around the world and eventually gains diplomatic recognition from pre-existing states. - Balaji Srinivasan

 The number of UDs flowing through an identity/entity can now be a fair measure of the value that identity is contributing to the economy.

+## <span id="framework">Framework</span>
+Each blockchain community is its own economic zone if they implement their own currency generation.
+A blockchain community uses the UD as a tool to fairly measure the value of the goods and services its peers provide.

+### <span id="usecase">Usecase</span>
+>Filecoin is a decentralized storage network designed to store humanity's most important information.
+Let us apply the concept of a UD to one of the most advanced blockchains out there, Filecoin.

+#### <span id="tokenomics">Tokenomics</span>
+New tokens are distributed equally amongst all members of the community.
+The amount of tokens provided to each peer in the community is decided by the formula: